What does the Law say on Motorized Boards?

 In addition to that, a Mellow owner reported about a progressive situation in Finland:

 - Light electric vehicles with max 1 kW power and max 15 km/h top speed are seen like pedestrians, no need for insurance or registration.

 - Vehicles with max 1 kW power and max 25 km/h top speed, can be used like bicycles, only lights, reflectors and a horn is needed.
 No need for insurance or registration.

 - Vehicles with more than 1 kWpower and over 25 km/h should be registered as a moped with type approval and motor insurance.

-Two countries in which things seem to get moving in 2018 are Denmark and Germany.
-The Danish Parliament announced a test period for the adoption of a law for light electric vehicles allowing e-skates in traffic while Germany is working on a draft regulation for the approval of light electric vehicles, but this will only include vehicles with a handle, so mainly scooters.
-A regulation for vehicles with a maximum speed of at least 12 km/h up to a maximum of 20 km/h is scheduled to become effective in 2018.
+Germany is also working on a draft regulation for the approval of light electric vehicles, but this will only include vehicles with a handle, so mainly scooters.
+A regulation for those with a maximum speed of at least 12 km/h up to a maximum of 20 km/h is scheduled to become effective in 2018.